 The Mid-tier package

-With this package, you can collaborate with five creators/influencers that have less than a million followers.
+This package lets you collaborate with five creators/influencers with less than a million followers.

 You can expect to pay $12,000 for this package.